Vegan Blueberry Muffins (Updated)

 Q: What oil can I use instead of canola?

-A: Any oil of your choice which has a neutral flavor.
+A: Any oil that has a neutral flavor.
 Peanut oil, sunflower oil, (refined) coconut oil, avocado oil, etc could work on this homemade vegan blueberry muffins recipe.

 Q: Would you recommend baking these muffins at 350 F?
 Will it involve baking for a longer time then?

-A: You can try it at 350F but bake it a couple of minutes longer.
+A: You can try it at 350F but bake it a few minutes longer.

 Q: Can I bake just 6 muffins?

 A: Halving the recipe may not work out always.
 It’s again for you to experiment and see.
 Another option is to bake all the muffins and freeze the remaining and use it later.
-If you decide to halve the recipe and if you are using a 12 cup pan then you will have to fill the rest of the cups with little water so that the muffins will bake evenly and doesn’t get dried out.
+If you decide to halve the recipe and use a 12-cup pan, then you will have to fill the rest of the cups with little water so that the muffins will bake evenly and doesn’t get dried out.

-Q: Is it okay to use flax seed meal instead of lemon and vinegar?
+Q: Is using a flaxseed meal instead of lemon and vinegar okay?
 If so, can you please suggest the amount of flax-seed meal?

-A: You can try flax seed meal but I’m pretty sure that the muffins won’t be as airy and as light as the ones with lemon and vinegar.
-You can try blending a teaspoon of flax seed meal with 3 tablespoons of warm water.
+A: You can try a flaxseed meal, but I’m pretty sure the muffins won’t be as airy and light as those with lemon and vinegar.
+You can blend a teaspoon of flaxseed meal with 3 tablespoons of warm water.

 Q: I used paper liners instead of greasing the muffin tins.
 Unfortunately, the muffins stuck to the liners!
 What do you think happened?